Team-Nando/OE2-Asset_Capacity_Integrated_MV-LV_Calculation/README.md

 - Anonymised historical active power demand of some customers (smart meter data)
 - The data (i.e., topology, impedances, distribution transformers) of one of their MV feeders (indirectly used by this repository)

-More details of this data can be found in the [Team Nando GitHub repository for Australian MV-LV Networks](https://github.com/Team-Nando/MV-LV-Networks)
+More details of this data can be found in the [Team Nando GitHub repository for Australian MV-LV Networks](https://github.com/Team-Nando/MV-LV-Networks), files named "Network_4_Urban_CRE21" and "Profiles".

 We also acknowledge the Australian Bureau of Meteorology for providing the solar radiation data.